electrovir/image-resizing-example/README.md

 -   [x] tested in Safari, Chrome, and Firefox
 -   [x] fixes missing attributes on SVG images
 -   [x] easily allows for arbitrary manipulation of SVG code to account for errors in the original SVG code
+-   [x] handles race conditions between loading the image and determining its size

 # How to use